Article No. 0749

 NotesOnLife.org

-© 2023 Notes On Life - Use freely for the furtherance of the Gospel!
+© 2026 Notes On Life - Please Use/Copy/Distribute FREELY for the furtherance of the Gospel